Morganizer/ZenPacks.community.UserGroup/README.rst

 * Zenoss Versions Supported:  4.x, 5.x
 * External Dependencies:

   - The zenpacklib package that this ZenPack is built on, requires PyYAML.
-This is installed as standard with Zenoss 5 and with Zenoss 4 with SP457.
+This is installed as standard with Zenoss 5 and with Zenoss 4 with SP457 and later.
     To test whether it is installed, as the zenoss user, enter the python environment and import yaml::

         python